Ad0Dev-44/Ad0Dev-44/README.md

 ## 🚀 About Me

 - 🎯 Focused on becoming a **Data Engineer**, with strong interest in **data pipelines and warehousing**
-- 🛠️ Experienced in building and normalizing a **SQL-based Data Warehouse project**
+- 🛠️ Building experience in structuring and normalizing a **SQL-based Data Warehouse project**
 - 📊 Skilled in **data analysis and visualization using SQL, Python, and Power BI**
 - 📄 Proficient in **technical documentation using LaTeX**
 - 🌱 Currently learning **Docker and Data Engineering concepts (ETL, pipelines, scalability)**